The What, Why, and How of Process Mapping

 • Watch a Netflix movie

 Think about it.
-At some point, someone defined each of these processes and the business rules.
-Additionally, companies trained their employees.
+Someone defined each of these processes and the business rules at some point.
+Additionally, companies train their employees.

 The Benefits of Process Mapping